 Property owners can take several steps to protect their rights:

-Regular property inspections– Periodically check and monitor vacant land or properties.
+- Regular property inspections: Periodically check and monitor vacant land or properties.

-Lease agreements– Execute written agreements with tenants or occupants.
+- Lease agreements: Execute written agreements with tenants or occupants.

-Legal notices– Serve notices to trespassers to establish ownership.
+- Legal notices: Serve notices to trespassers to establish ownership.

-Filing eviction cases– Take legal action against unauthorised occupants.
+- Filing eviction cases: Take legal action against unauthorised occupants.

-Property fencing– Secure land with fences or boundary walls.
+- Property fencing: Secure land with fences or boundary walls.

-Updating land records– Ensure property records are updated in government offices.
+- Updating land records: Ensure property records are updated in government offices.

 Differences between adverse property rights and prescriptive easements

-Adverse possession grants full ownership of the property to the possessor after continuous, hostile possession for a specified period.
+Grants full ownership of the property after continuous, hostile, and uninterrupted possession for the statutory period. |

-Adverse possession requires the possessor to occupy the land exclusively and without the owner’s permission, typically for 12 years in India.
+Requires exclusive occupation of the land without the owner’s permission, typically for 12 years in India. |

 Adverse possession concerning government-owned lands

-In India, adverse possession claims against government-owned land are highly challenging due to the30-year statutory period.
+In India, adverse possession claims against government-owned land are highly challenging due to the 30-year statutory period.
 Courts often reject claims unless exceptional circumstances exist.
 However, squatters and unauthorised settlements sometimes trigger legal disputes.
 The Supreme Court has emphasised that adverse possession should not be used to grab government land unfairly, reinforcing the need for strict scrutiny.

 How to initiate or defend against an adverse possession claim?